-This free, weekly program is an awesome outlet for city families.
+This free, weekly program (which takes a break in January but picks back up February 2, 2019) is an awesome outlet for city families.
 Kids are invited to drop in and explore an array of colorful gym equipment (from soft foam climbing structures to parachutes) in gyms in three different neighborhoods on Saturday mornings.
 Parents are encouraged to join in the fun, but there are also staffers on hand to help supervise kids.

 Kids are encouraged to climb aboard the engines and play pretend.
 Photo courtesy of the Boston Fire Museum

 This gem of a museum accepts donations, but doesn't charge admission.
-If your child loves trucks or imaginary play, this is a fabulous spot—kids are welcome to climb aboard the engines on display, ring some bells, and pretend they're real-life firefighters, to their hearts' content.
+If your child loves trucks or imaginary play, this is a fabulous spot for a Friday evening or Saturday visit—kids are welcome to climb aboard the engines on display, ring some bells, and pretend they're real-life firefighters, to their hearts' content.

-Located on the second floor next to the soon-to-open Wegman's supermarket in the Natick Mall, Beantown is heaven for parents who want to take a break from shopping (and for their kids who never wanted to shop in the first place).
-Kids ages 10 and under will have a ball exploring the Boston-themed playspace, which features a "Green Monster" to climb, ducklings to ride on, and a big pirate ship that everyone seems to love.
+Located on the second floor next to Wegman's in the Natick Mall, Beantown is helpful for parents who want to take a break from shopping (and for their kids who never wanted to shop in the first place).
+Kids ages 10 and under enjoy athe Boston-themed playspace, which features a "Green Monster" to climb, ducklings to ride on, and a big pirate ship.
 Hint: Weekends, especially around the holidays, can be a zoo, so consider doing your shopping—and playing—on a weekday.

-There's a playhouse and a variety of climbing structures situated on a carpet made to look like a natural landscape—with rocks and logs and such—at this centrally located area in the mall.
+There's a playhouse and a variety of climbing structures situated on a carpet made to look like a natural landscape—with rocks and logs and such—at this centrally located area in the mall, near the food court.
 Best of all, the entire, carpeted space is surrounded by comfortable benches, so it's easy to keep track of the kids while they play.

-Near Macy's—which is also where Santa parks around holiday time—the play area, which relocated and reopened in the mall a few years ago, features imagination-building climbing structures that are especially great for littler ones.
+Near Macy's—which is also where Santa parks around holiday time—the play area features imagination-building climbing structures that are especially great for littler ones.
 There's also a small "activity nook" with some manipulative wheels and mirrors for less rambunctious players.

 A toy store with toys to play with?
 Yes, please!
 Photo courtesy of Magic Beans